Nuopel/Package_creation_pyprojecttoml/examples/0_course_what_is_a_package.md

 - `moduleA.py` and `moduleB.py` are modules.
 - `subpackage` is a sub-package of `my_package`, also containing its own `__init__.py` file.

-This structure allows for modular development and organization of larger Python projects, facilitating reuse and namespace management.- A high-level directory structure diagram based on your project layout.
+This structure allows for modular development and organization of larger Python projects, facilitating reuse and namespace management.

-#### Screenshots:
-- Example of `pyproject.toml` and `setup.cfg` with highlighted sections to explain their roles.

 ### 3. Step-by-Step Guide: Getting Started